 “That’s right.
 Now I get paid to draw.
 But I get to shoot people too.”

-“What happened after that day you left the Coop?” she asked “I never heard.”
+“What happened after that day you left the Coop?” she asked.
+“I never heard.”
 She had so many questions for him.
 She’d searched his name on the population database several times and come up empty.
 Each failure made her want to find him more.
-Yet at the same time she’d dreaded this day, because he would have just as many questions for her.
+Yet at the same time she’d dreaded this day because he would have just as many questions for her.
 Questions she’d have to answer.
-Almost, it was better not knowing what happened to him.
+Almost, it was better not knowing what had happened to him.

-But here he was, working as a detective and not drinking himself into oblivion or strung out on juke, so something had gone right in his life.
-He’d made it out of the Coop, just like she had.
+Yet here he was, working as a detective and not drinking himself into oblivion or strung out on juke, so something had gone right in his life.
+He’d made it out of Colony 6 just like she had.

 A second image followed the first.
-Same woman different clothes.
+Same woman, different clothes.
 Obviously, she was someone important to Jaxon.
 Wife?
 Lover?
-Crush?
-She pushed the images away, but it was too late; they burned into her mind and she’d have to sketch the woman before they would fade enough for her to get rid of the compulsion.
+Girlfriend?
+She pushed the images away, but it was too late; they’d burned into her mind.
+She’d have to record both sketches on paper before the compulsion to draw them faded.

 Just when she thought her “gift” was under control.
 Apparently, it was as unsettled as she was at seeing Jaxon again.

 The dead man looked like any other resident of the CORE Territories.
-Brown hair and light brown skin that reflected an influx of ethnic blood of one kind or another.
-Ordinary synthetic khaki pants, a casual, fitted blue shirt with buttons extending under the right arm to the hem.
-Even his loafers look no different than a million others.
+Brown hair and light brown skin that reflected an influx of different races, ordinary synthetic khaki pants, a casual, fitted blue shirt with buttons extending under the right arm to the hem.
+Even his loafers looked no different than a million others.
 Nothing about him stood out—except that he was dead.
 The angle of his body, the way one hand twisted under his back with the other arm flung up and out as if trying to catch his fall, unsettled her.

 Jaxon’s hand brushed hers momentarily as they stared down at the deceased.
 His touch was strangely comforting, as though they were still two little kids trying to survive in the Coop.

 His presence was also disturbing.
-How likely was it that they were both here in Beach City at the same time?
+How likely was it that they would both end up here in Amarillo City at the same time?
 And partners?
-With ten main enforcer divisions in Dallastar and another twenty in Estlantic, with numerous subdivisions, this “coincidence” might be a little too coincidental.
+With five main enforcer divisions in Dallastar, another ten in Estlantic, and numerous subdivisions, this “coincidence” might be a little too coincidental.
 Presumably, he’d trained in Estlantic as she had, and he would have had a similar career arc, but in all this time their paths hadn’t crossed.

-Her eyes rose to find Jaxon staring at her.
-She replayed their meeting in her mind, the casual way he’d greeted her.
+Her eyes lifted to find Jaxon staring at her.
+She replayed their meeting in her mind, the way he’d greeted her—enthusiastically but without surprise.
 He knew I was coming, she realized.
 Not that she’d be here today, maybe, but he’d expected to see her soon.
 He might have even been lying about not recognizing her Teev image.
 But to what purpose?

 He gave her a slow smile that brought back that first day they’d gone swimming at the transfer station when she trusted him more than anyone in the world.
 When she’d worried about him leaving her.
 Back then the smile had made her feel safe and loved.
 Now it made her pulse race and her mind question his motives.
 Her heart ached for their lost innocence.

 She filed her thoughts away for future reflection.
-For now, she’d take Jaxon at face value and wait for what their catching up revealed.
+For now, she’d take Jaxon at face value and wait for what their catching up might reveal.
 Sooner or later she’d learn his secrets.

 And she’d have to tell him the truth about his mother’s murder—or, rather, her part in the murder.
 If she couldn’t make it right, it wouldn’t matter what he was hiding because any chance of a meaningful relationship between them would be lost.